petrpcr/bearWebApi/readme.md

 bearWebApi typesript library for nodejs !
 ====================

 UNDER CONSTRUCTION!!!
 NOT READY FOR USING !!
 ------------------------------------------------
 It should be ready in two months (March 2016).

 This is a simple library inspired  by .NET WebApi.

-I created this library because the ones like Express, Koa, Moi are complicated and don't support OOP philosophy.
+I created this library because the ones like Express, Koa, Hapi are complicated and don't support OOP philosophy.

 Inspired by:
 * [Rest API](http://www.restapittuorial.com)